Adrilaw/C2-PowerShell-Telegram-RAT/README.md

 ### Step 3: Run the Script to Generate Required Files

-Run the script `ELIANA.py`.
+Run the script `python ELIANA.py`.
 It will automatically create the necessary `.bat` and `.vbs` files for you.

 ---